What Are the Laws on Police Body-Worn Cameras?

 There’s also the issue of officer privacy and to what extent officer’s conversations with each other can be recorded.
 Many states’ laws permit the deactivation of cameras when officers are engaged in administrative duties, leave the scene, or aren’t in uniform.

-Generally, state data privacy or open records laws control how long body cam footage must be retained and who can access it.
-These provisions vary greatly depending on where a person lives.
+Generally, state data privacy or open records laws control how long body cam footage must be retained.
+These provisions vary greatly depending on where a person lives and the type of footage.
 For example, Nevada requires police to retain videos for not less than 15 days, whereas New Mexico sets the minimum retention period at 120 days.
+But footage tied to an active criminal investigation or officer-involved shooting might be maintained for years or as long as needed for evidentiary use.
+(Nev.
+Rev. Stat. § 289.830; N.M.
+Stat. § 29-1-18 (2026).)

-The public's ability to access these recordings can be greatly limited by short retention periods and laws that prevent public release.
+In most states, anyone can request police body-cam footage.
+But the public’s ability to access these recordings can be greatly limited by short retention periods and laws that prevent public release.
 Data privacy laws often prohibit public release of law enforcement footage where an investigation is pending or footage contains images of minors or victims of sex crimes or domestic violence crimes.
+Some laws state that law enforcement can redact or not release footage that's clearly offensive or shows a deceased victim.
+(Minn.
+Stat. § 13.825 (2026).)

 Every state handles public requests for government data differently.
 In most cases, a person must submit a request to the law enforcement agency that recorded the video.
 This could be a local police department, county sheriff, state police, or federal agency.
 If you’re at the scene or questioned by officers, try to jot down their name, badge number, and agency.
 Or try to look at the jurisdiction noted on the patrol car.